Tiz the Law draws No. 17 post as 3-5 Kentucky Derby favorite - WHIZ News

+“Well, I like it being on the outside,” said Tagg, who won the 2003 Derby and Preakness with Funny Cide.
+“I didn’t particularly want to be out that far, but it’s what we have.
+He seems to handle everything that gets thrown at him, so we have to leave it up to him.”

-All the race favorites will break from the outside.
-Second choice Honor A. P. — at 5-1 odds — drew the No. 16 post on Tuesday at Churchill Downs.
+All the race favorites will break from the outside at Churchill Downs.
+Second choice Honor A. P. — at 5-1 odds — drew the No. 16 post on Tuesday.
 Authentic is the 8-1 third choice from the far No. 18 slot, which last year earned 65-1 long shot Country House the glory when the colt crossed the finish line second before being awarded the victory after Maximum Security was disqualified for interference.

 Country House was just the second winner from the No. 18 post in 33 starts (6.1%), with four second-place finishes since the use of a starting gate began in 1930.
 This year’s Derby will have a new 65-foot, 20-horse starting gate that eliminates the wide gap between the old No. 14 post and No. 15 spot in the auxiliary gate.